Print this article

 League Rules

-Last updated: August 2008
+Last updated: September 2021

-1. The league is to be called Salisbury & District Licensed Houses Cribbage League, and is open to teams from public houses within the Salisbury & District Licensing Authority area.
+1. The league is to be called Salisbury & District Crib League, and is open to teams from public houses within the Salisbury & District Licensing Authority area.
 Exceptionally, teams may be admitted to the league from outside that area at the discretion of the Committee.
 The Committee comprising 4 to 9 members to be elected at the Annual General Meeting and to be conducted by the Chairman, Vice-Chairman, Secretary, Match Secretary and Treasurer who will be known as the officers.
 Additional members may be co-opted to the committee at any time to serve until the next Annual General Meeting.

 3. Committee meetings will be held throughout the year.